Books and other materials

 Reference Help is available, of course.
 ASK THE LIBRARIAN — in person or by phone or email (see the “CONTACT US” page) — and we’ll do our best to locate the information and items you’re looking for.

-Library computer service includes WI-FI and four computers for public use.
+Library computer service includes 24/7 WI-FI and four computers for public use.
+They are connected to printers.
 Installed software includes OpenOffice, an Open Systems alternative to MS Office which reads and saves files in compatible formats.
 The librarians are happy to provide directions and assistance.
 One-on-one instruction can be arranged.

 The Summer Reading Program runs for 6 weeks in the summer, from late May through June.
 On Wednesdays from 1-3 pm, the program offers Special Events – some indoor and some outdoor activities – to engage and entertain young people ages 3 through junior high which meet in the nearby Senior Center to accommodate the large number of participants.